adelagar/TestWindowsVMandVNET/README.md

 # TestWindowsVMandVNET
-A simple template written both in JSON and Bicep to deploy a test Windows VM with a Virtual Network.
+A simple template written both in JSON and Bicep to deploy a test Windows Virtual Machine with a Virtual Network.

 The solution will provide the ability to deploy your preferred Windows Server version and a sku size.
 You can choose the address prefix for the Virtual Network with three subnets.
 An Availability Set and a Network Security Group (NSG) are also being applied with the depolyemnt.
 The NSG has two TCP ports open.
 The first is TCP 3389 for Remote Desktop and TCP 5986 for WinRM.